Choosing a financial adviser

 payments or benefits

-- who owns the company the adviser works for
+- who owns the company that employs the adviser

-- if they have links to product providers (many advisers are
+- if they have links to a product provider, such as a bank, fund

 right qualifications and experience to help you achieve your

 Advisers who hold an advanced diploma or degree qualification in